Blocking ads removes funding from us!

 Driving impression: 408 hp with all-wheel drive is (a lot) fun

-Thanks to the Recharge TWIN Motor System in the C40 Recharge, our variant has a 50:50 distributed all-wheel drive system.
+Thanks to the Recharge TWIN motor system in the C40 Recharge, our version has a 50:50 distributed all-wheel drive system.
 204 hp on the rear axle and 204 hp on the front axle.
-You can feel this, the C40 is easy to drive even in stony and hilly terrain, but the sprint from a standstill to 0 km/h in just 100 seconds is also possible on the open road using "Launch Control".
-Not bad at all for an SUV coupe.
-In short, it's really a lot of fun to drive.
+You can feel this, even on rocky and hilly terrain the C40 is easy to drive, but even on the open road the sprint from a standstill using "launch control" from 0 to 100 km/h takes just 4,7 seconds.
+Not bad for an SUV coupe.
+In short, it is really a lot of fun to drive.
 The suspension is very comfortable and you don't feel every little pothole.
-The recuperation succeeds thanks to the "One-Pedal" mode up to a standstill without much Protrouble.
-With some manufacturers you can only recuperate up to "roll out" and have no "real" one-pedal feeling.
+Thanks to the "one-pedal" mode, recuperation works right up to a standstill without any major problems.
+With some manufacturers you can only recuperate until you "coast to a stop" and don't have a "real" one-pedal feeling.
 But Volvo has integrated this mode very well.

 The selector lever is very good for "shifting" in the 1-speed automatic transmission, which is actually present in every electric car.
 Although it was a bit confusing at first - pushing forward is backward and pushing backward is forward.
 But after a short period of getting used to it, this is more of a complaint at a high level.
 The electronic parking brake is right next to it as a simple button.